lbryio/spec/index.md

 ### Announce

 After a [[stream]] is encoded, it must be _announced_ to the network.
 Announcing is the process of letting other nodes on the network know that you have content available for download.
-The LBRY network tracks announced content using a distributed hash table.
+LBRY tracks announced content using a distributed hash table.

 #### Distributed Hash Table